Henkel pulls toilet freshener after Ukraine takes offence

 "We are very sorry if people were offended by the design of our new product," he said.
 "We stopped the production, distribution and television advertising (of the product)."

-Birol said the freshener, which had been marketed in central and eastern Europe but not in Ukraine, was colored yellow to represent its lemon scent and blue to symbolize water and hygiene.
+Birol said the freshener, which had been marketed in central and eastern Europe but not in Ukraine, was coloured yellow to represent its lemon scent and blue to symbolise water and hygiene.

 Misuse of state symbols became a sensitive issue in Ukraine earlier this month, when the authorities found that Jared Hasselhoff, a bassist for American rock band Bloodhound Gang, had urinated on the Ukrainian flag during a gig in Kiev.